coderefinery/git-collaborative/_episodes/08-interrupted.md

 ## Aborting a conflicting merge

-- Imagine it is Friday evening, you try to merge but have conflicts all over the place
+- Imagine it is Friday evening, you try to merge but have conflicts all over the place.
-- You do not feel like resolving it now and want to undo the half-finished merge
+- You do not feel like resolving it now and want to undo the half-finished merge.
-- Or it is a conflict that you cannot resolve and only your colleague knows which version is the one to keep
+- Or it is a conflict that you cannot resolve and only your colleague knows which version is the one to keep.
 - What to do?
-- There is no reason to delete the whole repository
+- There is no reason to delete the whole repository.
-- You can undo the broken merge by resetting the repository to `HEAD` (last committed state)
+- You can undo the broken merge by resetting the repository to `HEAD` (last committed state).

 ```shell
 $ git reset --hard HEAD  # throws away everything that is not in HEAD
 ```

-- The repository looks then exactly as it was before the merge
+The repository looks then exactly as it was before the merge.